minad/org-modern/README.md

 [`org-modern`](https://github.com/minad/org-modern) provides a clean and efficient org style.
 The blocks (e.g. source, example) are particularly nice.
 But when `org-indent` is enabled, the block "bracket", which uses the fringe, is disabled.

-This small package reproduces the block styling of `org-modern` when `org-indent` is enabled.
+This small package reproduces the block styling of `org-modern`, even when `org-indent` is enabled.

 <p align="center">
 <img src=https://user-images.githubusercontent.com/93749/172438142-d4090856-dea8-43d0-a68a-bba29198575f.png>